 Professionally, I have been a teacher, consultant, vice principal, and principal, with experience working in urban Winnipeg, as well as rural and northern Manitoba.
 Most of my career in education was spent in Winnipeg’s inner-city schools.

 Currently, I hold three professional positions.
 I teach in the University of Manitoba’s Faculty of Education, training aspiring teachers.
 I am also a professional writer, with an extensive collection of educational books, entitled The Hands On Series, published and implemented in schools across Canada.
 My publisher, Portage and Main Press, is a local company that specializes in Canadian content and professional books for teachers.

-I am also a current School Trustee in the St. James-Assiniboia School Division, having completed my first four-year term in this role.
-I am the Chair of the Personnel Committee for the School Board, and spent three years as the Chair of the Education Committee.
+I am also a current School Trustee in the St. James-Assiniboia School Division, having completed two four-year terms in this role.
+I am the Chair of the Education Committee for the School Board, and spent one year as the Chair of the Personnel Committee.
 I have also served on a variety of School Board Committees, including Marketing, Early Childhood, Awards and Scholarships, Board-Teacher Liaison, and the St. James Scholarship Foundation.

 - Seek ways to serve an increasingly diverse community population.
 The community of St. James-Assiniboia is changing in terms of demographics.

 - Enhance connections between schools and the community by supporting family centres, child care, recreation programs, and community organizations.
 For example, it is evident that there is a shortage of child care spaces in our community.
 As such, the School Board must respond to this issue by working together with other levels of government and community organizations to address this need.